Delphinoid/futurism-setup/README.md

 use admin
 db.createUser({ user: "admin", pwd: "pass", roles: [ "root" ] })
 db.auth("admin", "pass")
-use database
+use futurism-development
 db.createUser({ user: "admin", pwd: "pass", roles: [ "dbOwner" ] })
 ```
-Where database in "use database" is the name of the database and "admin" and "pass" are the username and password used for authentication.
+Where futurism-development is the name of the database and "admin" and "pass" are the username and password used for authentication.
 If you want, you can remove users with the following commands:
 ```
 mongo
 use admin